Title: Assistant Professor

 Others by Appointment

-His current work explores how American sports finds its place within the context of neoliberal politics; publications along these lines include: “It’s About Respect!
+Currently, professor Tompkins is working on a project that examines how media events shape public discussions around inequality, and how controversies in US sport in particular find their place in the political and ideological context of neoliberalism.
+Recent publications along these lines include: “It’s About Respect!
 Left Neoliberalism and College-Athlete Activism” in Communication and Critical/Cultural Studies and “A Postgame Interview for the Ages: Richard Sherman and the Dialectical Rhetoric of Racial Neoliberalism” in the Journal of Sport and Social Issues.

-Professor Tompkins is also the co-editor of Film Criticism, a peer-reviewed, online film journal with over 40 years of continuous publication.
-In addition to showcasing cutting-edge academic research, the journal also features reviews of contemporary film and media.
+Tompkins is also the co-editor of Film Criticism, an online academic film journal with over 40 years of continuous publication.